For many foreigners, Singapore quickly becomes more than just a place to work — it can feel like home.

 Before you begin, review the PR requirements ICA checklist to ensure every document is accurate and complete.
 The Immigration & Checkpoints Authority (ICA) uses the required documents to verify your identity, family background, education, and employment.

-- Educational and professional certificates
+- Birth and marriage certificates

 - Membership certificates from professional or industry associations